 5. Roanoke River Gorge | Roanoke

 NOTE: This location is currently closed due to maintenance work on the Blue Ridge Parkway.
-It is expected to re-open in Spring 2022.
+It is expected to re-open in Summer 2022.

 At milepost 114.9 on the Blue Ridge Parkway, the Roanoke River Gorge requires a short walk from a parking area to see.
 Look down from the bridge to watch the Roanoke River flow over Niagara Dam.
 The view in either direction is one worth the stop, and will likely include a river adventurer or two paddling below.
 Check out more views of the Roanoke River and fun trails nearby at Explore Park.